ecr23xx/kp6d/README.md

 Go to folder [gendata](./gendata) and follow its instructions.
 After this step, you'll get models and keypoints raw data (in .ply format).

-### Object Detector Training
+### Object Detector

-Go to folder [yolo](./yolo) and follow its instructions.
+Go to folder [detect](./detect) and follow its instructions.
 After this step, you'll get pre-trained weights for LINEMOD.

+### Keypoint Localization